Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211016/index.md

 ### Heinz - impact of distributed ledger technologies

 Just a short response.
 My personal perspective is much wider than the needs of industry.
 Also, I left my job at the end of September, and I am now in the University of Malta also engaged in blockchain activities.
-So personally, I think that also by introducing distributed ledger technologies, blockchains, to large companies, it's not just technology it is also triggering so many things within these companies.
+So personally, I think that also by introducing distributed ledger technologies, blockchains, to large companies, it's not just technology, it is also triggering so many things within these companies.
 So, the trojan horse analogy is a good one. *- precis of Heinz - 13:51*

 #### Reference
 – Center for Distributed Ledger Technologies, University of Malta - https://www.um.edu.mt/dlt